wetryingtodorock/getblock-docs/en/rpc-service/rsk/ws/rsk_eth_submitHashrate.md

 ---
-title: rsk:eth_submitHashrate \[Websocket\] {disallowed}
+title: eth_submitHashrate  {disallowed} - Rootstock
-description: Submits the mining hashrate.Used by mining software such as Ethminer.
+description: Example code for the eth_submitHashrate  {disallowed} ws method. Сomplete guide on how to use eth_submitHashrate  {disallowed} ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters